Proficient CS Ops Begins With Clear Ownership Responsibilities

 Fiscal year planning

-1. CSM roles and responsibilities to be re-defined and documented
+1. CSM roles and responsibilities defined and documented

-2. Coverage plan/territory plan is defined and agreed to
+2. Coverage plan and territory plan defined and agreed to

 Data quality and governance